Korea University: Advancement and Innovation

-Korea University made significant academic advances by introducing the nation's first Department of Artificial Intelligence and launching programs like the EURO-ASIA MBA.
-The university broke into the QS World University Rankings' top 100 private comprehensive universities in Korea and subsequently achieving 69th place in the world classification.
-Moreover, Korea University accrued many "firsts" such as gaining its reputation as an innovative institution that brought forth the first blockchain mobile ID system in Korea.
-Korea University also expanded to include a College of International Studies along with the reorganization of the College of Pharmacy.
-Most recently, Korea University celebrated its 120th anniversary by welcoming Dr. Kim Dong-One as the 21st president of the university; got its archives included in UNESCO's Memory of the World Register; and completed the construction of the new Anam Hospital Medicomplex.
+Korea University celebrated its 120th anniversary and hired Kim Dong-One as the 21st president of the university.
+It got its archives included in UNESCO's Memory of the World Register and completed the construction of the new Anam Hospital Medicomplex.
 It also reinstated merit scholarships.

 Campus

-Seoul Campus of Korea University is located in the Seongbuk District of Seoul.
+The Seoul Campus of Korea University is located in the Seongbuk District of Seoul.
 It has a total area of 946,177 sq. meters, or approximately 94 hectares.
-Campus is divided into three different areas: Humanities and Social Sciences, Natural Sciences, and a Green Campus, which all span through Anam-dong and Jongam-dong neighborhoods.
+The campus is divided into three different areas: Humanities and Social Sciences, Natural Sciences, and a Green Campus, which all span through Anam-dong and Jongam-dong neighborhoods.

 Humanities and Social Sciences

 Korea University's Humanities and Social Sciences Campus is located in Seongbuk District, covering the areas of Anam-dong and Jongam-dong.
 It serves as the base for a range of academic departments, such as the Graduate School of Law, Business School, College of Liberal Arts, College of Political Science and Economics, and College of Education.
 The campus also hosts the College of Media, College of International Studies, School of Design and Art, School of Psychology, and the Department of Free Majors.
 The campus is distinguished by its architectural style, which prominently features stone construction across several main buildings such as the Centennial Memorial Hall, Central Library, International Studies Hall, Inchon Memorial Hall, SK Future Hall, LG-POSCO Building, and the Main and West Buildings.
 These structures create a cohesive, fortress-like aesthetic that draws inspiration from European collegiate architecture.